Softwire/LochNessBuilder/README.md

                     .WithBuilt(m => m.HomeLake)                                             // All monsters will have this.HomeLake populated with the result of "LakeBuilder.New.Build()", because Lake has a registered Builder (and 'New' is used preferentially)
                     .WithBuilt(m => m.Egg)                                                  // All monsters will have this.Egg populated with "new Egg()", because no builder has been registered for Eggs.
                     .WithPostBuildSetup(IncludeMonsterInHomeLake)                           // `this.LakeId`, and `this.HomeLake.Monsters` will be updated to honour `this.HomeLake` ... but only at the END of setup. i.e. honouring any later-defined overrides of `this.HomeLake` if configured.
-                    .WithSetup(m =>                                                         // Runs this arbitrary logic against the monster.
+                    .WithCustomSetup(m =>                                                         // Runs this arbitrary logic against the monster.
 (But these values could be overridden by later Steps.)
                         {
                             if (m.Age > 3)
                             {